 We have categorized the article into four sections, so you can comfortably navigate through the list of apps.
 First, we have mentioned web apps and then Android, Chrome extensions, and finally, Linux apps.
 We have picked only the best Chrome OS apps which run perfectly fine without any glitches.
 So now, let’s go ahead and begin with web apps first.

-Best Web Apps for Chrome OS
+Best Web Apps for Chromebooks

 1. Google Docs and Microsoft Office

-Google Docs does not need any introduction, but for users who are coming from Windows and are looking for Office apps, Google Docs can be a great alternative on Chrome OS.
+Google Docs does not need any introduction.
+And users who are coming from Windows and are looking for Office apps, Google Docs can be a great Office alternative on Chrome OS.
 It brings almost all the Microsoft Office features and you can also use it while being offline.
 You can save files in whichever format you want ranging from PDF to DOC and DOCX.
-It will help you edit your documents on Microsoft Office as well.
+It will help you edit your documents in Microsoft Office as well.

 2. Google Keep

-If you want to take notes quickly and scribble something for later use then Google Keep is one of the best note-taking apps on Chrome OS.
-Sure, you can install the Android version of Google Keep, but I would recommend you to use the web app.
+If you want to take notes quickly and scribble something for later use then Google Keep is one of the best note-taking apps you can use on Chrome OS.
+Sure, you can install the Android version of Google Keep, but I would recommend you use the web app.
 It’s designed for a bigger screen and syncs directly with your Google account without any issue.

 3. Pixlr and Canva

 Many users who flock to Chrome OS find that there are no good options for photo editing.
 However, things have changed quite rapidly in this department.
 You can now do some great photo editing with all the essential tools on Pixlr.
 The new beta editor of Pixlr is even better with support for layers, lasso tool, wand, mask, and more.
 Not to mention, it works even when you are offline if you have installed Pixlr as a web app.